 Banner will not permit you to take anything above MATH 020 without taking the Math Placement test.
 Math Placement tests are given at Freshmen Orientation.

-Every student must take a math placement test and a math course.
-Math placement is based on: score on the Accuplacer test and a student’s major.
+Every student must take a math course.
+Math placement is based on: a student's major and on the score on the Accuplacer test and/or SAT/ACT.
 A high enough score will place students into their required course.
-Lower scores will place students into one or two additional developmental algebra courses (MATH020 or MATH100) before heading to the required course.
+Lower scores will place students into the remedial sequence MATH020/090.
 Examples of required courses are:

 Mathematics and Physics majors take MATH211 (Calculus).